Allaman/knowledge.rootknecht.net/pages/01.home/make-windows-10-more-linux-like/item.md

 - [ConEmu](https://conemu.github.io/) - An enhanced terminal featuring tabs, Guake drop down style, various differents shells and much customazation options
 - [MobaXterm](https://mobaxterm.mobatek.net/) - A fully featured SSH, FTP, RDP and more client with session management, tunneling, its own shell and more
 - [Autohotkey](https://www.autohotkey.com/) - An open source Windows scripting tool for automation and key binding settings
+- [Virtual Desktop Enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) - Customizing shortcuts for built in virtual desktops
+- [ditto](https://ditto-cp.sourceforge.io/) - A free clipboard manager for those that want more customization than the built-in one offers